gadiel2311-spec/07-Omnifood-Desktop/content/content.md

 ##SECTIONS

--Navigation
+- logo + Navigation
   -Hero
   -Featured in
--Features
   -How it works
--Diets
   -Meals (and list of diets)
+  -Testimonials + gallery
+  -Pricing + features
   -CTA
--Pricing
--Gallery
--Testimonials
   -Footer